-The international collection of paintings in the National Museum in Belgrade completes the story of this museum.
-In my previous two posts, I wrote about the Serbian medieval art and the Serbian 19th century painting.
+The international collection of paintings in the National Museum in Belgrade continues the story of this museum.
+In my previous two posts, I wrote about Serbian medieval art and Serbian 19th century painting.
 Surely, those are truly magnificent works of art and, as I previously mentioned, probably the most interesting to see.
 This is especially true for people that want to get acquainted with the Serbian art and culture.

 However, the international collection – although not at the same level as famous collections in museums in Paris, Vienna or Rome – is also very precious and captivating.
-It contains veritable masterpieces which are definitely worth seeing.
-Especially because they are unique and can only be seen in a museum in Belgrade.
+It contains veritable masterpieces which are definitely worth seeing, especially because they are unique and can only be seen in a museum in Belgrade.

 THE INTERNATIONAL COLLECTION

 The international collection contains approximately 1100 paintings and sculptures, mainly by the European artists.
 It covers the time between the 14th and the 20th century.
 Since initial acquisitions, the international collection aimed to encourage the understanding of other cultures.
 It also positioned Serbia in the cultural, social and political space of Europe and the world.

 The core of the collection is a gift from a Slovak painter Berthold Lippay in 1891, when the National Museum received 70 artworks by the Italian-Venetian artists.